OpenDSA/OpenDSA/Doc/source/Configuration.rst

   * Ex: ``"code_lang": {"C++": ["cpp", "h"], "Java": ["java"], "Processing": ["pde"]}``
   * In this example, the system would search for ``.cpp`` files, followed by ``.h`` files, ``.java`` files, and finally ``.pde`` files

+* **tabbed_codeinc** (optional) - a boolean that controls whether or not code is displayed in a tabbed interface.
+If true, it will display the specified code in each of the languages specified in ``code_lang`` (if the code exists) in a tabbed container.
+If false, it will display the code in a single language (the first language for which the code exists with the order of precedence determined by the order specified in ``code_lang``).
+Defaults to true if omitted

 * **module_origin** - the protocol and domain where the module files are hosted

   * Used by embedded exercises as the target of HTML5 post messages which send information to the parent (module) page